johnshellabarger/wheres-that-macdonlads/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

 ### Landing Page
-You will be greated with a screen asking you to start a new game, or take a look at how to play.
+You will be greated with a screen asking you to start a new game, or view the instructions.
 <p align='center'>
   <img width='75%' src="https://user-images.githubusercontent.com/22285810/145136925-2751e7b8-996a-4629-8613-fe1d570f49c0.gif"/>
 </p>